 How I manage my todo lists.

 - A unique place where all my actions are recorded.
 Of course, for me, it’s a digital tool.
-I’m quite consistent using todoist for that.
-It’s important to be able to input an action very quickly, easily, Todoist is good for that on my phone and also in Chrome using the very good extension.
+Currently, I’m using Trello (before that I’ve been a happy todoist user).
+It’s important to be able to input an action very quickly, easily, Trello is good for that (Todoist is also good).

 - Store all actions in the system.
 I create tons of actions, even small ones.
 It helps me to keep my mind as empty as possible and to be sure I have a place that records things for me.

 - regular review: weekly deep review of all actions, and also daily review to define the 3 things I’ve to accomplished that day (the MITs from ZTD)